hambeh/breast-cancer-risk-prediction/README.md

-# Updating...
 # Breast cancer risk prediction using genotyped data

-This repositroy provides the implementation source codes used in the mauscript entitled **[Machine learning identifies interacting genetic variants contributing to breast cancer risk: A case study in Finnish cases and controls](https://www.nature.com/articles/s41598-018-31573-5)** to present results and discussion.
+This repository provides the implementation source codes used in the manuscript entitled **[Machine learning identifies interacting genetic variants contributing to breast cancer risk: A case study in Finnish cases and controls](https://www.nature.com/articles/s41598-018-31573-5)** to present results and discussion.
 Due sensitivity of sample sets, implementation source codes in this repository use a randomly generated data with the same size and elements as the original sample sets.

 ## Python requirements
 **Libraries**  **version**